ibm-cloud-docs/billing-usage/billing-faq.md

 {: support}

 You can set separate spending thresholds for the account, container, runtime, all services, and specific services.
 You automatically receive notifications when your monthly spending reaches 80%, 90%, and 100% of those thresholds.
 To set spending notifications, click **Manage > Billing and usage** and select **Spending notifications**.
 For more information, see [Setting spending notifications](/docs/billing-usage?topic=billing-usage-spending).

+Your account is charged if your usage exceeds 100% of the spending threshold.
+{: note}

 ## Does the price of the offering that I'm ordering reflect the discounted price?
 {: #discount-price}